mc4ne/UMass-ZC/README.md

 # UMass-ZC
-Zero crossing algorithm for NMR signal analysis.
+A C++ library containing a zero crossing counting algorithm to extract the frequency of an input NMR signal.

 # System Requirements
 Your system needs to have CMake version 3.9 or higher and C++11 or higher.